KranX/Vangers/scripting/README.md

 The simplest way is to use [template repository](https://github.com/vangers-app/vss-fullscreen-game).
 Make new repository from it, checkout and follow instructions how to develop and publish.

+You can get inspiration from looking other addons available under [vangers.app](https://github.com/vangers-app) organization.

 ## The `vss` object

 Vangers Scripting Subsystem exports `vss` object as entry point to game API.